Peter Crisp, Pro Vice Chancellor at University of Law, explains what is changing (and staying the same) with the introduction of the SQE.

 The winds of change

-Autumn 2021 will see the dawn of a new era in the legal profession.
+Autumn 2021 sees the dawn of a new era in the legal profession.
 The tried and tested route to becoming a solicitor in England and Wales will be replaced by a new system known as the Solicitors Qualifying Exam – or more snappily, the SQE.
 A lot is set to change and nitty gritty details on this ‘superexam’ have been hard to come by, but the Solicitors Regulation Authority (aka the SRA) hopes to make the legal profession more accessible and make things easier for students who want to become solicitors.

 The SQE will be assessed by Kaplan, the current administrator of the QLTS (which allows lawyers from overseas to qualify in the UK and will also be replaced by the new superexam).
 Current providers of the LPC and GDL will be running preparatory courses for the SQE – University of Law will be one of the most popular options for students.
 We spoke to ULaw pro vice chancellor Peter Crisp to get more detail on what the SQE will involve, and how students can prepare for the new regime.